Man sought guns, grenades for Times Square attack, feds say

 In April, Alam told the undercover agent he was planning to get laser eye surgery so he wouldn't have to wear glasses during the planned attack, the documents said.

 "Let's say we are in an attack, right, say that my glasses fall off.
 What if I accidentally shoot you?
 You know what I mean?"
-Alam said, according to the documents.
+Alam said in a recorded conversation, according to the documents.
 "Imagine what the news channel would call me, the Looney Tunes Terrorist or the Blind Terrorist."

 Times Square, the heart of the Broadway theater district and packed with tourists day and night, has been a target of attacks before.